KIT-IAI/rapidPF/docs/problem-formulation.md

 values for them.
 This can be thought of as copying the buses into the shaded are denoted as “\(\text{copy + core nodes}\),” hence the name.

-Taking on the perspective of the first slave system we see: our core nodes are \(\{ 4, 5, 6, 7 \}\), and there is just one copy bus \(1\), the first bus in the master system.
+Taking on the perspective of the first worker system we see: our core nodes are \(\{ 4, 5, 6, 7 \}\), and there is just one copy bus \(1\), the first bus in the master system.
 Our world looks as follows.